Lesson 4: Searching for Patents

 4. Click the red outlined P next to the desired subclass.
 This will return a list of granted U.S. patents assigned this subclass.

-U.S. design patents are also available in Google Patents and Lens.org and will be included in search results for keyword searches.
+U.S. design patents are also available in Google Patents and The Lens and will be included in search results for keyword searches.
 Searchers can limit their results to U.S. design patents on Google Patents by selecting “Design” as the Type.
 Searchers can limit their results to international design rights (including U.S. design patents) by selecting Design Right as the Doc Type.
-Lens.org also includes U.S. Classification as a filter, which can be used to limit to specific U.S. design patent classification codes.
+The Lens also includes U.S. Classification as a filter, which can be used to limit to specific U.S. design patent classification codes.

 Searchers can also use the WIPO Global Design Database, which includes U.S. design patents, as well as comparable industrial design rights from other countries.